 All TEI service providers are required to report their data in accordance with the Data Exchange Protocols and the TEI Data Collection and Reporting Guide.

-On 25 August 2021, de-identified unit record level data (i.e. anonymous information for individual persons) for the period 1 July 2020 to 30 June 2021 was sent from DSS to DCJ.
-FACS Insights, Analysis and Research (FACSIAR), a Directorate within DCJ, analysed the MNCNENNSW unit record level data presented in this report.
+On 25 August 2021, de-identified, unit record level data (i.e. anonymous information for individual people) for the period 1 July 2020 to 30 June 2021 was sent from DSS to DCJ.

 2.1 Important considerations and limitations